...PROTECT OUR VALLEY KICKBALL RALLY FUNDRAISER...

 Some Examples:

-1. Tetrachloroethylene (TCE) – Classified as a probable human carcinogen (Group 2A) by the International Agency for Research on Cancer (IARC).
-Long-term exposure has been linked to kidney cancer and possibly non-Hodgkin lymphoma.
+1. Trichloroethylene (TCE) – Classified as a known human carcinogen (Group 1 by IARC).
+It is strongly linked to kidney cancer, and there is also evidence of an association with liver cancer and non-Hodgkin lymphoma.

 2. Benzene – A well-established human carcinogen (Group 1 by IARC).
 It is strongly linked to leukemia and other blood cancers.

-3. Polyvinyl Chloride (PVC) – While PVC itself is not classified as a carcinogen, its manufacturing and breakdown can release Vinyl Chloride, which is a known human carcinogen (Group 1 by IARC).
-It is strongly linked to liver and brain cancers.
+3. Vinyl Chloride (Chloroethene) – A well-established human carcinogen (Group 1 by IARC).
+It is strongly linked to brain, liver, and lung cancers.

 Some Examples: